Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 • Background Noise and Voice Filtering: Vapi enhances call clarity by filtering out background noise and focusing on the speaker’s voice.
 This helps ensure accurate transcription and a smoother conversation, even in noisy environments.

 • Backchanneling: A more sophisticated way for the assistant to understand when verbal fillers (or backchannel responses) like “Ah,” “Yeah,” “Uh-oh,” etc., are intended to prompt an action from the assistant or are just there as fillers.
-You can even write a prompt so your bot can inject (use) such fillers to make its speech sound more natural.

 • Emotion Detection: Vapi can analyze the speaker’s tone to detect emotions like happiness, frustration, or urgency.
 This allows the assistant to respond in a more empathetic and context-aware manner.